ST4NSB/image-processing-algorithms-js/README.md

 # image-processing-with-javascript
-open index.html, load an image, test templates, write code in the textarea and run it
+open index.html, load an image, test templates, write (javascript) code in the textarea and run it